 Where do fleas live outside?

 When fleas aren’t living in an animal’s fur, you can typically find them in grassy or other shady areas — especially in the warmer months.

-It’s important to know that fleas who live outside aren’t planning on being there for long, and once they’re big enough to jump, they’ll leap right onto an animal who passes by and looks like a sufficient host.
+It’s also important to know that fleas who live outside aren’t planning on being there for long, and once they’re big enough to jump, they’ll leap right onto an animal who passes by and looks like a sufficient host.

-How does a dog get fleas?
+How do pets get fleas?

-How to prevent fleas in dogs
+How to prevent fleas in pets

 “A monthly preventative product is a MUST,” Dr. Moore told The Dodo.
 “Your veterinarian can make a product recommendation that is best for you and your pet.”